"Cryptic Lineages" at Museum of the Moving Image

 DOWNLOAD EVENT PROGRAM (PDF)

-Using “physical reservoir computing” as a conceptual scaffold, “Cryptic Lineages” delves into the use of liquid, microbes, plants, and human bodies to perform machine learning tasks.
-Rather than relying solely on conventional silicon-based hardware like processors and circuit boards, reservoir computing uses the dynamics of natural systems.
-Shifting properties, such as the metabolic activity of bacteria or changes in the behavior of water under pressure, are treated as computational inputs.
-Natural responses to external stimuli are used as data streams for modeling, prediction, or classification.
+Using “physical reservoir computing” as a conceptual scaffold, “Cryptic Lineages” delves into the use of liquid, microbes, plants, and human bodies to perform computational processing and machine learning tasks.
+Drawing upon real scientific experiments using water, bacteria, strawberries, and living tissue to process information, the work interrogates the increasingly porous boundaries between the computational and the biological.
+A fantastical narrative unfolds where even the metabolic activity of wastewater becomes a reservoir for modeling and predicting disaster in a posthuman landscape shaped by late-stage capitalism.
 The work confronts the sociopolitical complexities of harnessing the intrinsic processes of dynamical systems to predict changes, forecast events, or detect anomalous behavior.
-Drawing upon scientific experiments using water, bacteria, strawberry plants, and living tissue to process information, the work interrogates the increasingly porous boundaries between the computational and the organic.
-Themes of energy, waste, labor, and the instrumentalization of bodies offer poetic reflections on how our cultural constructions of "nature" and the "individual" might shape—and be reshaped by—the future of computing.
+Themes of energy, labor, and the instrumentalization of bodies offer poetic reflections on how our cultural constructions of "nature" and the "individual" might shape—and be reshaped by—the future of computing and artificial intelligence.

-Using “physical reservoir computing” as a conceptual scaffold, “Cryptic Lineages” delves into the use of liquid, microbes, plants, and human bodies to perform machine learning tasks.
-Rather than relying solely on conventional silicon-based hardware like processors and circuit boards, reservoir computing uses the dynamics of natural systems.
-Shifting properties, such as the metabolic activity of bacteria or changes in the behavior of water under pressure, are treated as computational inputs.
-Natural responses to external stimuli are used as data streams for modeling, prediction, or classification.
+Using “physical reservoir computing” as a conceptual scaffold, “Cryptic Lineages” delves into the use of liquid, microbes, plants, and human bodies to perform computational processing and machine learning tasks.
+Drawing upon real scientific experiments using water, bacteria, strawberries, and living tissue to process information, the work interrogates the increasingly porous boundaries between the computational and the biological.
+A fantastical narrative unfolds where even the metabolic activity of wastewater becomes a reservoir for modeling and predicting disaster in a posthuman landscape shaped by late-stage capitalism.
 The work confronts the sociopolitical complexities of harnessing the intrinsic processes of dynamical systems to predict changes, forecast events, or detect anomalous behavior.
-Drawing upon scientific experiments using water, bacteria, strawberry plants, and living tissue to process information, the work interrogates the increasingly porous boundaries between the computational and the organic.
-Themes of energy, waste, labor, and the instrumentalization of bodies offer poetic reflections on how our cultural constructions of "nature" and the "individual" might shape—and be reshaped by—the future of computing.
+Themes of energy, labor, and the instrumentalization of bodies offer poetic reflections on how our cultural constructions of "nature" and the "individual" might shape—and be reshaped by—the future of computing and artificial intelligence.

 SELECTED RESEARCH SOURCES